Certified-Everlasting Quantum NIZK Proofs: Technical Overview

-where $f^0$ is defined similar to $f$ for the first $\ell$-qubits (which encode $\pad^0$) while $f^1$ corresponds to the next $\ell$-qubits (which encode $\pad^1$).
+where $f^0$ is defined similarly to $f$ for the last $\ell$-qubits (which encode $\pad^0$) while $f^1$ corresponds to the first $\ell$-qubits (which encode $\pad^1$).
 Due to the nature of this OR proof, we are able to swap the $0^\ell$ plaintext in $\ct^1$ into a simulated proof $\pi_\Sim$ one bit at a time.
-We no longer have the aforementioned issue as $\pi_\inn$ inside $\ct^0$ is sufficient to satisfy the OR proof, and hence invoke quantum-secure zero-knowledge of the outer proofs.
+This means we no longer have the aforementioned issue as $\pi_\inn$ inside $\ct^0$ is sufficient to satisfy the OR proof, and hence invoke quantum-secure zero-knowledge of the outer proofs.
 Then, once $\pi_\Sim$ is placed in $\ct^1$, we can replace $\pi_\inn$ bit-by-bit into $0^\ell$ since $\pi_\Sim$ also satisfies $\Ver_\nizk(\crs_\Sim, x, \pi_\Sim) = 1$ by zero-knowledge.
 Finally, observe that the resulting distribution can be produced with the statement $x$ alone, ensuring that the CE-ZK property is satisfied.
-Note that apart from the NIZK for $\NP$ we also rely on a quantum-secure PRF (implied by OWFs) to simulate uniform randomness in superposition, used to compute and uncompute the NIZK proofs.
+Note that apart from the NIZK for $\NP$, we also rely on a quantum-secure PRF (implied by OWFs) to simulate uniform randomness in superposition, used to compute and uncompute the NIZK proofs.
 We also face the following subtle issue in the reduction to the deletion theorem of BB84 states.
 The quantum state returned by the adversary may also have superposition terms $\widetilde{\sz}$ such that $(\theta, \key^0, \key^1)$ is not a valid witness for statement $x^{\widetilde{\sz}}$.
 Consequently, we cannot argue that the state after uncomputation of real proofs is computationally close to the state after uncomputation of simulated proofs, based on the quantum-secure adaptive zero-knowledge property.
-To circumvent this issue, we employ the key-testability technique of \cite{C:KitNisPap25} based on OWFs.
-At a high level, this involves producing a kind of Lamport signature for each term of the BB84 state sent to the adversary, which can be verified after revocation.
-Intuitively, this ensures that the adversary cannot produce a state with different superposition terms (that have non-negligible amplitude) without breaking unforgeability of the signature.
+To circumvent this issue, we employ a simpler (information-theoretic) variant of the key-testability technique of \cite{TCC:KitNisYam23,C:KitNisPap25}.
+At a high level, this involves producing an information-theoretic MAC tag for each term of the BB84 state, which can be verified after revocation.
+Intuitively, this ensures that the adversary cannot produce a state with different superposition terms (that have non-negligible amplitude) without breaking unforgeability of the MAC.
 In summary, we obtain the following theorem:

 \begin{theorem}[CE-NIZK in the CRS Model] There exist CE-NIZKs for $\NP$ in the CRS model satisfying 1) statistical soundness, 2) computational zero-knowledge, and 3) certified-everlasting zero-knowledge, assuming the existence of OWFs and NIZKs for $\NP$ in the CRS model satisfying 1) statistical (adaptive) soundness, 2) computational (non-adaptive) zero-knowledge with statistical CRS indistinguishability, and 3) quantum-secure (adaptive) zero-knowledge. \end{theorem}